 Statute of Limitations for Filing a Lawsuit

 When pursuing compensation through a lawsuit, it is important to be aware of how much time you have to file.
 CVP §214 sets a general three-year statute of limitations on personal injury lawsuits in New York.
 However, you should note that under certain circumstances, the amount of time you have to file may be greatly reduced.

 Even if you have the full three years, it is always best to get started as soon as possible.
 Delays can lead to evidence becoming lost or corrupted.
 Additionally, witness testimony becomes far less valuable the further removed it is from the time of the accident.

 Call Morelli Law Firm Today

 If you were hurt in a bus accident, Morelli Law Firm may be able to help you fight for compensation.
-We represent clients in New York City, on Long Island, and in New York State up to Albany.
+We represent clients throughout the states of New York and New Jersey, as well as in Philadelphia, Pennsylvania.

 For a free case review with a member of our team, call Morelli Law Firm today at (212) 751-9800.
-We encourage you to call us as soon as possible after your accident, as CVP §214 sets a general three-year statute of limitations on personal injury lawsuits in New York.
+We encourage you to contact us as soon as possible after your accident so that we can ensure that your claim is filed on time.